slimsuite/taxolotl/README.md

 ## Citing Taxolotl

 Taxolotl is currently unpublished.
-Please cite the GitHub page.
+Please cite the GitHub page and this bioRxiv paper, which has an example of Taxolotl in action:

+* Tobias PA, Edwards RJ, Surana P, Mangelson H, Inácio V, do Céu Silva M, Várzea V, Park RF & Batista D.
+"A chromosome-level genome resource for studying virulence mechanisms and evolution of the coffee rust pathogen _Hemileia vastatrix_. bioRxiv 2022.07.29.502101 doi: [10.1101/2022.07.29.502101](https://doi.org/10.1101/2022.07.29.502101)

 ---